homobel/makebird-node/readme.md

 // this is placeholder for current context
 // * means any module within current context

+// close context
 //~ endif
-// close context

-// //~ component a.txt (a.txt has a name) is equals to //~ if this.a ... //~endif
+// //~ component a.txt (a.txt has "a" name) is equal to //~ if this.a ... //~ endif

 //~ mind [path]
-// means take into account bases from other project but don't include them in current one
+// take into account bases from other project but don't include them in current one

 // name & variable: Word without spaces can contain letters only
 // namespace: Names separated by dot.
 Must contain at least 2 names (special names included).